Jayasuryan0821/AlgoTrading-on-Kite/Final Project/README.md

    - Support and Resistance Levels

 2. **Trading Strategy**:
-   - Buy Signal: When RSI < 30, MACD > MACD signal, Short SMA > Long SMA
+   - Buy Signal: Check for bullish engulfing or hammer candles near by the support lines
-   - Sell Signal: When RSI > 70, or when it hits target profit or stop loss
+   - Sell Signal: Check for bearish engulfing or shooting star candles near by the resistance lines
    - Trailing Stop Loss and Profit Targets for risk management

 3. **Machine Learning**: